 Sculpture Conservation, Outdoor Sculpture Conservation:

 In September, 2010, a 12 foot tall, 9,000 pound sculpture in Portland, Oregon, a free-standing, monumental stone arch with joints of uncertain strength, had to be moved quickly and safely.
-The ability to turn the arch on its side was also a critical and challenging requirement.
+The ability to turn the arched sculpture on its side was also a critical and challenging requirement.
 A design using expanding polyurethane foam and a steel space frame did the job safely.
 The project quickly became known as “Foamhenge.”

 The stone arch was carved by sculptor Dimitri Hadzi and his assistants from Harvard University and elsewhere out of stone from one of the Eastern Oregon Basalt formations, working in a makeshift shop in Portland.
 The sculpture is titled River Legend.
 It is a 1976 GSA Art-in-Architecture commission for the Edith Green/Wendall Wyatt Federal Building at 1220 SW Third Avenue in Portland.
 River Legend refers to the Native American legends explaining the divine origin and divinely designed purpose of the “Bridge of the Gods,” a land bridge that formed from the Bonneville Slide (variously dated 1060 to 1700) across the Columbia River that divides Oregon and Washington states.
 A 1926 steel “Bridge of the Gods” now spans the river at that location.

-Funded by the American Reinvestment and Recovery Act, the U.S. General Services Administration (GSA) is modernizing the building where this sculpture is sited, a 30 year old, deteriorating federal facility, into an economically and operationally efficient high performance green building.
+Funded by the American Reinvestment and Recovery Act, the U.S. General Services Administration (GSA) is modernizing the building where this arched sculpture is sited, a 30 year old, deteriorating federal facility, into an economically and operationally efficient high performance green building.
 To prepare for the building renovation and to protect the artwork, GSA needed to have River Legend removed and stored prior to commencing renovation work because, in part, the sculpture was in a location ideal for the site’s hoist crane.

 This was a stone arch built of five segments of stone, with a topmost keystone, and with carefully crafted, hairline joints.
 The artist remarked in documentation on the care he had taken to keep the joints tight and invisible.
 Documentation from the artist also indicated the heavy segments of stone had been bonded with epoxy and pinned with steel.
 But how strong were the joints?
 How could the arch be slung and lifted once the steel pins at its two “feet” were cut to free the arch for lifting?

-Considering the requirement to move, store and then re-install the sculpture in a future new location at the building, it then was thought that, once it was removed, the need to have good and safe access to the undersides of the arch’s two “feet” would be desirable.
+Considering the requirement to move, store and then re-install the arched sculpture in a future new location at the building, it then was thought that, once it was removed, the need to have good and safe access to the undersides of the arch’s two “feet” would be desirable.
 The stubs of the original one inch diameter steel anchor rods would need to be cut flush, and drilling for new anchor rods would be needed.
 Also, removal of cement or mortar clinging to the bottoms of the two “feet” of the arch was likely to be necessary as it was known that the starting or “launch” stones were installed with steel rods in wet cement or mortar.

 Ideally, if it could be somehow possible, the 9,000 pound arch with its aesthetically critical joints of uncertain strength would need to be turned on its side for the work on the undersides of its “feet.”
 That thought took considerations beyond a relatively simple engineering feat of lifting an arch.
 Now, it was desirable to turn it on its side safely, without stressing or rupturing the joints of its heavy stone segments and keystone.